-Jay wrote everything Jango said in his notebook.
-He considered recording the lecture with his phone, but didn’t want to interrupt Jango’s story to ask permission.
-Jango sniffed cricket smoke from the brass burner before he concluded:
+Jay wrote Jango’s story in his notepad.
+He considered recording the lecture with his phone, but wouldn’t interrupt Jango to ask permission.
+Jango sniffed smoke from the brass burner before concluding:

-“Faith and Jango finished smoking the cricket and began the walk to the monastery.
-Faith considered the story about Jango’s brother Jun.
-‘I think I’ve watched your brother’s anime,’ she said, ‘but I’m still hung up on the timeline here.’
+“Faith and Jango smoked the cricket and began walking to the monastery.
+‘I think I’ve watched your brother’s anime,’ said Faith, ‘but I’m still hung up on the timeline here.’

 “‘The whim of the Mountain is unknowable,’ said Jango.
-‘It sent you from the next eternity back to the mortal plane.
-The concept of linear causality fell apart when you crossed the veil.’
-Jango climbed up a rocky ledge.
+‘It sent you from the next eternity to the mortal plane.
+The concept of causality collapsed when you crossed the veil.’
+Jango climbed a rocky ledge.
 Faith leapt it like she was weightless.
-Jango could not tell if the white fox was still made of snow; she seemed flesh and blood and fur.
-‘Maybe our meeting in Wyoming has not yet come to pass.
-Where do we find each other?’
+Jango wondered if the white fox was still made of snow; she seemed flesh and blood and fur.
+‘Maybe our meeting in Wyoming has not yet occured Where do we find each other?’

-“‘I suppose my pilgrimage there is predestined by the Mountain,’ said Jango.
-‘I’ll be sure to bring you a cricket.
+“‘I suppose my pilgrimage is predestined by the Mountain,’ said Jango.
+‘I’ll bring you a cricket.
 I owe you one.’

-“‘Centipede dust, too, please,’ said Faith.
-‘My friend and I had a lot of fun!’
-So saying, steam rose from her back and her tail floated upwards.
+“‘Centipede powder, too, please,’ said Faith.
+‘My friend and I had lots of fun!’
+So saying, steam rose from her tail.
 ‘Uh oh.
 I’m evaporating.
 How embarrassing.’

-“‘You must be returning to the Mountain,’ said Jango.
-The fox sighed and let her snow-torso bubble and pop.
+“‘You’re returning to the Mountain,’ said Jango.
+The fox watched her snow-torso bubble and pop.
 ‘Oran dora, Faith Featherway.’

 “‘I was only here like twenty minutes,’ said Faith.
 ‘This sucks.’

-“As quickly as she had appeared, Faith disintegrated into mist.”
+“As quickly as she appeared, Faith disintegrated into mist.”
 Virgil Jango Skyy smiled at Jay.
-“Consider this story tonight, my students.
-Now, return to your rooms and sleep soundly.”
+“Consider this story, my students.
+I hope you sleep soundly.”

 After the sermon, Jango led Jay to the front door.
-“Jay, we would be honored to have you for the night.”
+“Jay, we would love to have you for the night.”

 “Of course, of course.”
-Jango pulled a brown thread from his walking stick.
-He held the thread to a candle flame, then dipped it in the lantern to light Jay’s oily wick.
+Jango pulled brown thread from his walking stick.
+He lit the thread on a candle, and dipped the flame in the lantern to light Jay’s oily wick.
 “Please, open this door.
 It’s a little heavy for me.”

 Jay opened the front door.
 He and Jango stepped onto the flagstones flanked by fireflies.
-By the lantern’s light, Jay admired the walls lined with sand-dollars.
 “I can’t thank you enough, Virgil Skyy.
 You have a beautiful monastery.
-I’m sure everyone will love the photos you’ve let me take.”
+Everyone will love the photos you’ve let me take.”

 “Let’s do one more,” said Jango, “for the road.”
 He posed and smiled.
-Jay crouched to frame the photo as he pleased.
-Through the open door, Virgil Blue had not moved from his cross-legged position in the courtyard.
+Jay crouched to frame the photo through the open door.
+Virgil Blue had not moved from the courtyard.

 “Virgil Blue’s constitution is not what it used to be,” said Jango, “but they’re okay.”

-“Eventually he’ll have to hike to the cloudy peak.”
+“They’ll have to hike to the cloudy peak someday.”
 Jay checked the photo.
 “Right?”

 “I like the sand-dollar walls.
-The flickering light makes them look like eyes, watching us.”
+The flickering candles makes it look like eyes watching us.”

 “That’s intentional,” said Jango.
 “The final judgement will occur in the House of Eyes.
-There the Biggest Bird’s gaze scrutinizes the sinful, and reaffirms the pure.”
+There the Biggest Bird scrutinizes the sinful and reaffirms the pure.”